faysal515/Java-Simple-Lab-Management-System/README.md

 # Issues
 I have no intention to maintain this repo.
-Plus I also think there's nothing that can be added.
+Plus I also think there's anything to be added.
 You can play around as you want.
 The codebase is pretty much neat.
 Now I realize that the filter function doesn't have any `year` included. feel to free to upgrade as you want.